 They also offer some levels of security, such as 802.1x endpoint authentication, and in some cases with limited numbers of ACLs (access control lists), though the levels of control and granularity would not be the same as a managed switch.

-In addition, smart switches support basic quality-of-service (QoS) that facilitates prioritisation of users and applications based on 802.1q/TOS/DSCP, adding to the versatility of the solution.
+In addition, smart switches support basic quality-of-service (QoS) that facilitates prioritization of users and applications based on 802.1q/TOS/DSCP, adding to the versatility of the solution.

 Managed switches are designed to deliver the most comprehensive set of features to provide the best application experience, the highest levels of security, the most precise control and management of the network, and offer the greatest scalability in the fixed configuration category of switches.
 As a result, managed switches are usually deployed as aggregation/access switches in very large networks or as core switches in relatively smaller networks.
 Managed switches should support both L2 switching and L3 IP routing though you’ll find some with only L2 switching support.